-Students may choose from a Taxidermy diploma or certificate in a day program or a certificate in an evening program.
+Students may choose from a Taxidermy diploma or certificate in an evening program.

 The Taxidermy curriculum is designed to prepare the student to develop skills while teaching preservation of birds, fish, game heads and mammals.
 Related subjects are included for a better understanding of customer relations and natural habitat construction.
 Students are also versed in state and federal regulations.

 Course work includes basic proper measuring, skinning, fleshing, preserving, form selecting and preparing techniques.
 Students will learn basic mounting procedures, finishing and painting of selected specimens, construction of natural habitats and artistic display of mounted forms.

 Opportunities for graduates are self-employment, sports shops, game preserves, museums, art galleries, interior decorators, guides and outfitters.
 Successful graduates will qualify for North Carolina and Federal Taxidermy licenses.

 The Taxidermy curriculum focuses on a variety of high-end techniques to achieve the most professional results including: water-pressure fleshing, wet tanning, soft tanning, hand-forming, and artistic natural habitat presentation.
 Students participate in annual amateur competitions and consistently win awards with these techniques.

 The program operates on a three-day schedule, Monday through Wednesday, from 8:00 a.m. - 4:00 p.m. for day classes, and 6:00 p.m. - 10 p.m. for evening classes; however, instructors are available and additional lab time may be scheduled outside of these hours by appointment.